INN & Regulatory Reference

 NexCAR19™ Prescribing Information Guide

-Essential prescribing information and medication guide for NexCAR19™ (Acetalycabtagene autoleucel), a CAR-T cell therapy for treating relapsed/refractory B-cell lymphomas and B-cell acute lymphoblastic leukemia.
+Essential prescribing information and medication guide for NexCAR19™ (Talicabtagene autoleucel), a CAR-T cell therapy for treating relapsed/refractory B-cell lymphomas and B-cell acute lymphoblastic leukemia.
 Includes detailed dosing instructions, safety information, and patient counseling guidelines.

 Partnered Hospitals